singlelink-co/Singlelink/server/README.md

 > */10 * * * * /root/cronscripts/update_analytics.sh
 ```

 This will update your analytics every 10 minutes.
+Change the cronjob's timing however you prefer in order to increase/decrease the update frequency.
+The more often the analytics have to refresh, the more the database usage may increase, so keep this in mind if you increase the frequency.

 # Introduction